MicrosoftDocs/azure-docs/articles/load-balancer/components.md

 - [Public IP Address](https://docs.microsoft.com/azure/virtual-network/virtual-network-public-ip-address)
 - [Private IP Address](https://docs.microsoft.com/azure/virtual-network/virtual-network-ip-addresses-overview-arm#private-ip-addresses)

 The selection of the IP address determines the **type** of load balancer created.
-If you select a private IP address, you create an internal load balancer.
-If you select a public IP address, you create a public load balancer.
+Private IP address selection creates an internal load balancer.
+Public IP address selection creates a public load balancer.

 ## Backend pool

-The group of virtual machines or instances in the virtual machine scale set that are going to serve the incoming request.
+The group of virtual machines or instances in a virtual machine scale set that is serving the incoming request.
 To scale cost-effectively to meet high volumes of incoming traffic, computing guidelines generally recommend adding more instances to the backend pool.

 Load balancer instantly reconfigures itself via automatic reconfiguration when you scale instances up or down.
 Adding or removing VMs from the backend pool reconfigures the load balancer without additional operations.
 The scope of the backend pool is any virtual machine in the virtual network.
 See [Load balancer limits](https://docs.microsoft.com/azure/azure-resource-manager/management/azure-subscription-service-limits#load-balancer) for scale considerations.

-When considering how to design your backend pool, you can design for the least number of individual backend pool resources to further optimize the duration of management operations.
-There is no difference in data plane performance or scale.
+When considering how to design your backend pool, design for the least number of individual backend pool resources to optimize the length of management operations.
+There's no difference in data plane performance or scale.

 ## Health probes